Lightweight Materials in Automotive Design: How Automakers Reduce Vehicle Weight

 - significant usage of high-strength steel (Gen 3 steel)

-- a higher employ of lightweight metallic materials, such as aluminum and magnesium
+- a higher employment of lightweight metallic materials, such as aluminum and magnesium

 - a combination of lightweight metallic materials and composites like carbon fiber for structural parts